Ernie Coombs: Tributes

 A tribute was made to Coombs in the Canadian television show The Latest Buzz, where the school for which the show is set is named Ernie Coombs High.

 On November 26, 2012, Google commemorated Coombs' 85th birthday with a Google Doodle.

-Chris Whiteley wrote and recorded a song entitled "The Week That Ernie Died" as a tribute to Ernie Coombs.
+Chris Whiteley wrote and recorded a song entitled "The Week That Ernie Died" as a tribute to Coombs.

+In 2022, a Mr. Dressup documentary, to be directed by Robert McCallum, was announced by Amazon Prime Video.
+The documentary, Mr. Dressup: The Magic of Make-Believe, premiered at the 2023 Toronto International Film Festival, where it won the People's Choice Award for Documentaries.